CopernicaMarketingSoftware/Documentation/Publisher/en/database-unsubscribe-behavior.md

 These types of feedback are caught by Copernia and processed according to your unsubscribe options.

 ## Where to find
 Unsubscribe behaviour can be set for each database individually.
-The profile management module has an option called 'set unsubscribe behaviour' under the database menu.
-Click this, and the rest speaks for itself.
+In the 'profiles' section, click on the cog wheel that matches the databse.
+The rest speaks for itself.